 The Transitional Employment Program (also called Project Empowerment) is a subsidized job program specifically targeted to returning citizens and others with high barriers to employment.
 The program also provides supportive services, with the goal of helping participants secure permanent, unsubsidized employment.
-In FY 2017, about 200 participants were placed at 28 subsidized Work Experience (WEX) sites that also offered occupational skills training.
-The budget proposes \$10.6 million in funding for FY 2019, as compared to \$10.4 in FY 2018 (when adjusted for inflation).
+In FY 2017, about 200 participants were placed at 28 subsidized Work Experience (WEX) sites that also offered occupational skills training.2 The budget provides \$10.4 million in funding for FY 2019, little change from FY 2018 after adjusting for inflation.